New York Community Bancorp Inc. (NYCB) Shares Down Despite Recent Market Volatility

 NYCB’s Market Performance

-NYCB stock saw a decrease of -5.70% in the past week, with a monthly decline of -9.06% and a quarterly a decrease of -5.30%.
-The volatility ratio for the week is 1.93%, and the volatility levels for the last 30 days are 2.42% for New York Community Bancorp Inc. (NYCB).
-The simple moving average for the last 20 days is -7.98% for NYCB stock, with a simple moving average of -4.86% for the last 200 days.
+NYCB’s stock has seen a -2.77% decrease for the week, with a -9.10% drop in the past month and a -5.28% fall in the past quarter.
+The volatility ratio for the week is 1.98%, and the volatility levels for the past 30 days are at 2.48% for New York Community Bancorp Inc. The simple moving average for the last 20 days is -8.17% for NYCB stock, with a simple moving average of -6.34% for the last 200 days.

 Analysts’ Opinion of NYCB